B-UMMI/chewBBACA/CHEWBBACA/docs/user/help_support/faq.rst

 The quality of the genome assemblies is also an important factor that can impact profoundly the MLST schema definition (e.g.: genome assemblies with a high number of missing loci, contaminated genome assemblies, misclassified genome assemblies).
-The :doc:`TestGenomeQuality </user/modules/TestGenomeQuality>` process can be used to identify genome assemblies that are responsible for a considerable loss of loci.
-You can pass a list of genomes to remove to the :doc:`ExtractCgMLST </user/modules/ExtractCgMLST>` process to exclude those genomes from the analysis that determines the set of loci that constitute the core-genome.
+The results of the :doc:`ExtractCgMLST </user/modules/ExtractCgMLST>` module can help in identifying genome assemblies that are responsible for a considerable loss of loci.
+You can provide a file with the list of genome assemblies that you've identified as being of low quality to exclude them from the cgMLST analysis.
 Identifying and removing low quality genome assemblies can significantly improve the determination of the core-genome.

 Can I use a schema from an external source?
 ...........................................